-12 Can successfully extinguish 34 litres of burning flammable liquid under test conditions
+13 Can successfully extinguish 34 litres of burning flammable liquid under test conditions

-- 3.11.4 The Administration may require additional sets of personal equipment and breathing apparatus, for oil tankers, tankers and ship carrying dangerous goods. - 3.11.5 The fireman's outfits shall be so stored as to be easily accessible and ready for use.
+3.11.5 The fireman's outfits shall be so stored as to be easily accessible and ready for use.

 3.12 Fireman's axe

 Every ship shall be provided with at least one fireman's axe in an easily accessible location outside the machinery, accommodation and service spaces.